-The ER/Studio User Guide is the primary reference for ER/Studio.
+The ER/Studio Data Architect User Guide is the primary reference for the product.
 It provides an overview of the product and gives detailed instructions on common and less-common tasks.
-In HTML Help format it serves as the online help for ER/Studio.
+In HTML Help format it serves as the online help for ER/Studio DA.
 It is also distributed in PDF format for easy downloading and printing.

-For licensing and installation information, see the ER/Studio Installation Guide.
+For licensing and installation information, see the ER/Studio Data Architect Installation Guide.

-For pointers to additional information not included in this document, see Additional Product Resources.
+For pointers to additional information not included in this document, see Additional ProductInformation.